England's seven steps to redemption

 Over the course of the following months and years, Reddin set about building a world-class support staff.
 Charlotte Cowie arrived as Head of Performance Medicine, Bryce Cavanagh as Head of Performance, Grange as Head of People and Team Development, and Rhys Long as Head of Analysis and Insights.

-They were all leading figures within their fields and most of them had come from outside football.
+They were all leading figures in their own individual fields and most had come from outside football.
 There was also a more proactive approach to performance.

 “When I arrived at The FA, we had no philosophy of physical development, no standpoint of what we were all about,” Reddin told the TGG Podcast (which you can listen to above).
 “Players would come in and we would do whatever they already had been doing.
 That’s certainly a strategy but it’s a passive strategy.